Protecting adjacent properties during a renovation is more than just about being neighbourly – it is required by law

 Protection work notices ensure that if work is proposed near an adjacent property, boundary or building, the new works do not have potential to damage the adjoining property.
 A building surveyor will often determine whether a protection work notice will be necessary, and will notify you of this when you apply for a building permit.

-After receiving the forms, your neighbour has 14 days to respond – either accepting the proposal, rejecting it, or requesting more information.
-It is normal to serve your documents through registered post or in person and obtain a signed receipt.
-This way there is an official date as to when the forms were served, and it’s easy to determine when the 14 days have lapsed.
+After receiving the forms, your neighbour has 14 days to respond.
+Either accepting the proposal, rejecting it.
+Or requesting more information.
+It is normal to serve your documents through register post or in person and obtain a signed receipt.
+This way there is an official date as to when the forms were serve.
+Also, it’s easy to determine when the 14 days have lapse.

-There is no time limit to provide this information if it is requested, but it is advisable to do so promptly and it’s often in the owners’ best interests to do so.
+There is no time limit to provide this information if it is requested.
+But it is advisable to do so promptly and it’s often in the owners’ best interests to do so.
 If additional information is requested, it must be provided to the adjoining owner as well as the building surveyor.

-The building surveyor will allow a reasonable time for the adjoining neighbour to make a comment, though if no agreement is made the building surveyor will ultimately make the decision in accordance with the Building Act applicable to your state or territory.
-The Building Act will outline the laws around the effect of disagreement, or request for further information specifically written for protection works.
+The building surveyor will allow a reasonable time for the adjoining neighbour to make a comment.
+Though if no agreement is made the building surveyor will ultimately make the decision.
+In accordance with the Building Act.
+Applicable to your state or territory.
+The Building Act will outline the laws around the effect of disagreement.
+Or request for further information specifically written for protection works.